People say they don’t believe in reincarnation

 Don’t tell me you’re never going to live forever

-because you already are.
+because you’re already there.